Setting up the Lab539 hosted Microsoft Defender indicators feed

 Removing Indicators

-If you wish to remove an indicator this can be done manually from the Microsoft Security portal, although we advise creating an Allow rule rather than simply deleting the indicator to ensure that subsequent updates to the indicators do not re-create the deleted indicator.
+If you wish to remove an indicator this can be done manually from the Microsoft Security portal, although we advise creating an Allow rule rather than simply deleting the indicator to ensure that subsequent updates to the indicators do not re-create the deleted indicator (allows always take precedence over block rules).

-There is no functionality within the portal to delete indicators once they are created, but our indicators are set to expire 2 hours after creation.
-Disabling the indicators feed within the portal by toggling the switch to off will result in no further updates, and after 2 hours all indicators will be removed.
+There is no functionality within the Lab539 AiTM-Feed portal to delete indicators once they are created, but our indicators are set to expire 48 hours hours after creation.
+Disabling the indicators feed within the portal by toggling the switch to off will result in no further updates, and after 48 hours all indicators will have expired.

 Microsoft Bugs and Limitations